sous-chefs/nagios/README.md

 * `node['nagios']['brokers']` - Hash of broker modules to include in the config.
 Hash key is the path to the broker module, the value is any parameters to pass to it.

 These set directives in the default host template.
-Unless explicitly overridden, they will be inheirited by the host definitions for each disovered node and `nagios_unmanagedhosts` data bag.
+Unless explicitly overridden, they will be inherited by the host definitions for each discovered node and `nagios_unmanagedhosts` data bag.
 For more information about these directives, see the Nagios documentation for [host definitions](http://nagios.sourceforge.net/docs/3_0/objectdefinitions.html#host).